scrthq/Presentations/GitPitch/PITCHME.md

 ---?color=#282C34

-### What are we building today?
+### Anything else?

 Deploying to production?
 Let's add these as well:

 @ul
-- AutoScaling Group Notification Config to notify when the ASG scales up or down
+- AutoScaling Group Notification Config to notify via SNS when the ASG scales up or down
 - SNS Topic to push the ASG events to SQS so that production monitoring can add or remove hosts as needed
 @ulend